Ngegide/Alx-pre_course/README.md

-another readme for 0x01-git
+My first readme

-README update from github.com
+I edited this readme file in the github.com web interface